Marker Logo

 Topics.
 This historical marker is listed in this topic list: Education.
 A significant historical year for this entry is 1880.

 Location.
 40° 46.06′ N, 73° 57.865′ W. Marker is in Manhattan, New York, in New York County.
 It is in Lenox Hill.
-Marker is at the intersection of Lexington Avenue and East 68th Street on Lexington Avenue.
+It is at the intersection of Lexington Avenue and East 68th Street on Lexington Avenue.
 Touch for map.
 Marker is in this post office area: New York NY 10021, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-130-134 East 67th Street (within shouting distance of this marker); 131 East 66th Street (about 400 feet away, measured in a direct line); Seventh Regiment Armory (about 500 feet away); Americas Society (about 600 feet away); Spanish Institute (about 600 feet away); Nathan Hale (about 800 feet away); Andy Warhol (approx. 0.2 miles away); Manhattan House (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: 130-134 East 67th Street (within shouting distance of this marker); 131 East 66th Street (about 400 feet away, measured in a direct line); Seventh Regiment Armory (about 500 feet away); Americas Society (about 600 feet away); Spanish Institute (about 600 feet away); Nathan Hale (about 800 feet away); Andy Warhol (approx. 0.2 miles away); Manhattan House (approx. 0.2 miles away).
 Touch for a list and map of all markers in Manhattan.

 Paid Advertisement